weibel/colorize-gimp/README.markdown

 Needs libsuitesparse.

 On Ubuntu 9.04:
-sudo apt-get install libsuitesparse-3.2.0 libsuitesparse-dev
+´sudo apt-get install libsuitesparse-3.2.0 libsuitesparse-dev´

+On OSX
+Use e.g. Macports and ´sudo port install suitesparse´ in the terminal

 ## Hints for compiling

-On Linux you need to install the gtk libraries first: sudo aptitude install libgtk2.0-dev
+On Linux you need to install the gtk libraries first:
+´sudo aptitude install libgtk2.0-dev´

-Note that apt-get wont work as well as it wont resolve the dependencies issues properly.
+Note that ´apt-get´ wont work as well as it wont resolve the dependencies issues properly.

-Also libsuitesparse-dev is required for compiling sudo aptitude install libsuitesparse-dev
+Also libsuitesparse-dev is required for compiling ´sudo aptitude install libsuitesparse-dev´

-You also need the gimp development package sudo aptitude install libgimp2.0-dev
+You also need the gimp development package
+´sudo aptitude install libgimp2.0-dev´

 Windows users will probably need something like CodeBlocks with the MingGW compiler http://www.codeblocks.org/downloads/binaries